Size: 0.52” / 13.1 mmm (Height) x 12.6” / 321mm (Width) x 8.1” / 206 mm (Depth)

 My primary requirements for the laptop are:

 Light weight.
 This isn’t going to be my primary work machine so I value weight over processing power.
-I also don’t need a large screen so something in the 12” to 13” is sufficent.
+I also don’t need a large screen so something in the 12” to 13” is sufficient.

 Use USB Type-C for charging.
 I want to minimize the number of chargers and dongles that I need to bring with me when traveling.
 My other devices (phone, tablet, etc) are all using USB Type-C.